 She was sunk along with HMAS Vampire, HMS Hollyhock and the RFA Athelstane.
 The attack went down in history as one of the most accurate bombings of a ship ever seen as she was caught without fighter escort by some eighty Japanese aircraft, the majority of which scored hits on the ship.
 She now lies port side down in 53m of water off shore from Batticoloa.
 As such, she is genuinely one of a kind, so few aircraft carriers have ever sunk in such shallow water that this fact alone makes her an incredibly unusual wreck.
 Add to this that of those carriers that are accessible ( Saratoga, Oriskany, Graf Zeppelin...) none of them were actually sunk in combat situations.
 Few opportunities as unique and intriguing as the HMS Hermes exist anywhere in the world of technical diving...

-Three six day trips will be run this year with diving days from Sunday 26th through Friday July 1st, then July 3rd to 8th, and finally July 10th to 15th.
+Two six day trips will be run this year with diving days from Sunday July 8th through July 13th, then July 15rd to 20th.
 A certification of Normoxic Trimix or equivalent would be ideal, and Technical Wreck certainly an asset.
-A maximum of eight divers plus one or two Tech Asia staff members ( with extensive experience running trips on the Hermes from 2010 through 2013 ), will be present on the trip to advise as required and ensure smooth logistics and filling.
+A maximum of eight divers plus one or two Tech Asia staff members ( with extensive experience running trips on the Hermes from 2010 through 2016 ), will be present on the trip to advise as required and ensure smooth logistics and filling.

 The access point for the wreck is the eastern Sri Lankan town of Batticoloa.
 This is six to seven hours drive across the country from the International arrival point in Colombo, and will be made by small a/c coach.
 Accommodation in Batticoloa will be at the Deep Sea Resort,.
 On arrival and departure, accommodation if needed, is best arranged in Negombo, close to the airport.
 Please note that the Batticoloa resorts are basic, simple lodging houses, not International class hotels.
 Expect the best food to be local style cuisine, again simple and inexpensive.

 Since the time of her sinking the Hermes has been infrequently dived.
 For years, being in an area of civil war, she was inaccessible, visited only by a handful of local divers.
 We made an independent effort to locate her and dived there ourselves in 2004 with a view to trips at that time, but ceasefires in the area broke down and it took until 2009 for stability to return to the area.
-In April of 2010, May 2011, and July 2012 we ran five very successful trips to the Hermes, discovering for ourselves a vast and untouched piece of history waiting to be explored.
+From April of 2010 to July 2016 we ran eight very successful trips to the Hermes, discovering for ourselves a vast and untouched piece of history waiting to be explored.
 An outstanding photographic record of the first trip, shot by Mike Barrow, can be viewed here:

 The Hermes lies partially overturned to port and is reached at a depth of 44m (145ft) with a seabed some ten meters deeper ( 175-180ft ).
 She is 181m ( 600ft ) long and displaced 11,000 tonnes.
 Bow guns and those turrets seen amidships have barrels trained as far skyward as they could and shell casings still strewn around from her final frantic moments.
 We have a full set of Admiralty ships plans to help with dive planning, some parts of the ship more recognisable than others dependent on the degree of bomb damage sustained when she went down.
 Beyond the intrigue of the wrecks interior, the lack of fishing effort and diver interaction has lead to large marine life on the site that is the most prolific anyone of us had ever encountered.
 Diving conditions at the intended time of year are generally very calm with water temperatures upwards of 27c (80 Fahrenheit).
 Moderate to strong surface currents can run over the wreck South to North and make drift decompressions the norm, but bottom conditions are much more still.